|Rosella Machine Intelligence & Data Mining|

 Bias nodes are similar to coefficients in regression.
 They have value 1 and tend to improve network's learning capability.

 It is noted that neural network is not good at predicting unseen information.
 It can make very wild predictions.
-Thus good training data is very important.
+Thus good comprehensive training data is very important.
 For more on neural network, please read Neural Network.

-In the following sections, insurance risk modeling steps are described.
+In the following sections, insurance claims risk modeling steps are described.

 Step 1: Develop Neural Network Models